-Generally, this takes about two weeks, but it may take longer, depending on your bank.
+Next, you'll need to stop using your checking account for payments, and allow all existing charges to clear completely before you close the account.
 Be sure to check online to see which transactions are still outstanding.
-It also helps to keep a running balance of your account so that you know what has cleared and what has not.
+It also helps to keep a running balance or scrutinize your check register from the checkbook for your account so that you know what has cleared and what's still outstanding.

-You also need to cancel all automatic payments you have set up through your old account; the last thing you want to happen is an automatic payment to go through on your old account and have it overdraft your account or not go through.
+Next, cancel all automatic payments you have set up through your old account; the last thing you want is an automatic payment to go through on your old account and get hit with overdraft fees or worse, the payment not go through.
 This may take a billing cycle or two, so you may have to manually pay some bills in the meantime.

-Be extra mindful of any pending charges on your old account, so you don't overdraft the account or incur any fees.
-Also, be sure to see if your old bank has a transfer limit, as many banks limit the amount you can transfer or withdrawal at a time.
+The next step you should take when closing your account is to transfer your money from your old checking account to your new checking account.
+Again, be extra mindful of any pending charges on your old account, so you don't overdraft the account or incur any fees.
+Also, be sure to see whether your old bank has a transfer limit, as many banks limit the amount you can transfer or withdraw at one time.

-If you do not go in person you will need to write a letter requesting that they close your account.
+Once everything has cleared your account, you're ready to close it.
+If you do not go in person you will need to write a letter requesting that the bank close your account.
 Important items to include are your name, address, and account number.
-You can also request that a letter is sent to you to confirm that your account has been closed.
+You can also request to have a letter sent to you to confirm that your account has been closed.

-Close Any Related Accounts
+Close Related Accounts

-Another important step to take when closing your checking account is to ensure that any related accounts are closed.
-Many checking accounts offer a free savings account.
-You can request that this is closed in the same letter you use to close your bank account.
+Another important step to take when closing your checking account is to ensure that any related accounts are closed since many checking accounts offer a free savings account.
+You can request that additional accounts are closed in the same letter you use to close your bank account.